-Protein Packed Oatmeal Banana Pancakes are a staple in our house since they easy to make, really filling, and healthy.
+Protein Banana Pancakes are a staple in our house since they easy to make, really filling, and healthy.
 Plus they freeze great so I usually keep some stored away for quick breakfasts on the go.

-Since we could all use more time in the morning, I love the idea of having homemade, good for you options at your finger tips.
-With that in mind, I always make a double or triple batch of these pancakes and freeze the extras.
+Since we could all use more time in the morning, I love the idea of having homemade, good for you options at your fingertips.
+With that in mind, I always make a double or triple batch of these easy banana protein pancakes and freeze the extras.
 I have found the best way to freeze pancakes is to first let them cool completely.
 Then once they are cooled, place them in a single layer on a baking sheet or piece of parchment paper.
 Place them in the freezer for 1-2 hours.
 Once they are mostly frozen, you can store them in a freezer bag or container.
 Then just pop them in the toaster to reheat.
 The microwave also works, but I prefer the consistency you get from the toaster.

-Tips for Making these Protein Packed Banana Oatmeal Pancakes
+Tips for Making these Protein Banana Pancakes

 - If you prefer whole eggs to egg whites, just use half the amount.
 They will still turn out great and have the added nutritional benefits of the yolk.